nishantjangid/TODOAPP/READMe.md

 # HOW TO USE THE APP
 - GO TO ROOT and run the following command:- npm i
-- PLACE YOUR MongoDB URL in dotenv MONGO_URL variable
+- PLACE YOUR MongoDB URL in .env MONGO_URL variable
 - START SERVER - node server.js
 - OPEN public/index.html file in your browser
 - Now you can use our app for creating your todo list